-In addition to reviewing the organisational documents of the fund and its agreements with its investors, lenders typically require that certain standard loan closing documentation be delivered in connection with any closing of a subscription credit facility.
-Very generally, these deliveries serve to confirm that the fund, and those of its affiliates that are party to the various loan documents, have the power and authority to enter into and perform under the documents, and that the documents have been duly authorised and executed.
+In addition to reviewing the organizational documents of the fund and its agreements with its investors, lenders typically require that certain standard loan closing documentation be delivered in connection with any closing of a subscription credit facility.
+Very generally, these deliveries serve to confirm that the fund, and those of its affiliates that are party to the various loan documents, have the power and authority to enter into and perform under the documents, and that the documents have been duly authorized and executed.
 In particular, a lender will typically require:

-- a standard secretary's or closing certificate by the fund and each applicable affiliate, which includes, among other things, resolutions and/or consents of the fund and the applicable affiliates, whereby the fund and its applicable affiliates are authorised to enter into the loan documents and perform thereunder; - copies of all the organisational documents of the fund and the applicable affiliates, along with a representation and warranty that such organisational documents have not been modified or amended in any manner; - incumbency certificates for each person who is authorised to execute the loan documents on behalf of the fund and its applicable affiliates; and - certificates of good standing or status from the applicable governmental authority in the fund's and applicable affiliates' respective jurisdictions of formation or organisation.
+- a standard secretary's or closing certificate by the fund and each applicable affiliate, which includes, among other things, resolutions and/or consents of the fund and the applicable affiliates, whereby the fund and its applicable affiliates are authorized to enter into the loan documents and perform thereunder; - copies of all the organizational documents of the fund and the applicable affiliates, along with a representation and warranty that such organizational documents have not been modified or amended in any manner; - incumbency certificates for each person who is authorized to execute the loan documents on behalf of the fund and its applicable affiliates; - opinions from counsel to the applicable funds, general partners and other entities covered by the credit facility, covering, among other things, due authorization, execution and delivery and enforceability of the credit facility documents and perfected liens in the collateral securing the credit facility; and - certificates of good standing or status from the applicable governmental authority in the fund's and applicable affiliates' respective jurisdictions of formation or organization.